NZ Journal of Ecology

 WELFARE POLICY

 Researchers must have proper regard for conservation and animal welfare requirements.
-New Zealand Journal of Ecology endorses the ANZCCART (NZ) policy for the responsible use of animals in science (www.rsnz.org/advisory/anzccart).
+The New Zealand Journal of Ecology endorses the ANZCCART (NZ) policy for the responsible use of animals in science (www.rsnz.org/advisory/anzccart).
 Researchers must acknowledge approval of Animal Ethics Committees and demonstrate approval from relevant government agencies (e.g. New Zealand Department of Conservation), iwi or landowners.

 STYLE